 A guy works at a supermarket and a new employee is recruited.
-When she came to help, the workload on our old-timer has declined.
+When she came to help, the workload on our old-timer declined.
 In other words, demand for his work has decreased.
-Would you expect a decrease in his wage too?
+Would you expect a decrease in his wage, too?
 Don’t think so.

 Price stickiness can be both downwards and upwards.
-Looking back to our wage example, we see that our wages can increase, but they are highly unlikely to decrease.
+Looking back at our wage example, we see that our wages can increase, but they are highly unlikely to decrease.
 Wages have downward stickiness.